-BITETOSAVOUR is an Irish artisan food showcasing business, set up in 2014 by young N.Irish entrepreneur, Jenna Stevenson.
+BITETOSAVOUR is an Northern Irish artisan food showcasing business, set up in 2014 by young N.Irish entrepreneur, Jenna Stevenson.
 It was during a trip to Australia with her husband in 2009 that Jenna’s passion for artisan food started whilst working at the Pukara olive grove.
 She loved the product so much that when she returned home she started to import it.
-Doing the markets in Ireland she realised that there was an abundance of amazing Irish artisan produce, all with incredible stories behind them, who all seemed to struggle to get their products marketed and sold.
+Doing the markets in Northern Ireland she realised that there was an abundance of amazing Northern Irish artisan produce, all with incredible stories behind them, who all seemed to struggle to get their products marketed and sold.

 So how did the name come about?
 Jenna explains:

 “If you taste two almost identical jams, but find out that one is made in a huge factory overseas and the other is handmade on an AGA using home grown fruits just around the corner from you, it not only tastes better, but it feels better eating it.
 It feels right.
 Food provenance is really important to people nowadays, as is the support of local producers.
 So with that one bite you savour it all – the flavour, the heritage, the support of local producers – and that is how Bite to Savour was born!
 We then became all cool and ‘on trend’ making it BITETOSAVOUR”.

 What started as a stall at a market then became a website and then a small retail space in Studio Souk in Belfast.
 The independent media spokesperson for the artisan producers of NI, Jenna is also the independent champion for the ‘Support #artisanNI producers’ campaign run by the #artisanNI collaboration group under the NI2030 strategy which aims to grow small, rural, niche sectors of the N.Irish economy.

 Here at BITETOSAVOUR we define artisan produce as: